 Skip to main content

-When you start watching the film, Sierra seems very confident, even when she is mistreated by her colleagues, but it’s obviously a mask she is putting on.
+When you start watching the film, Sierra (Shannon Purser - Barbara from Stranger Things) seems very confident, even when she is mistreated by her colleagues, but it’s obvious she is putting on a mask.
 And, in less than 10 minutes, the whole idea of a lovely story turns out to be a huge mistake.

 Comments